Gauge block: Wringing

 It is believed that the last two sources are the most significant.
+Experiments with friction of the blocks suggest also that the removal of the oxide film from the steel surface by wringing plays an important role in the wringing action.

 There is no magnetism involved, although to a user the clinging together of the blocks feels a bit like weak refrigerator magnets sticking together.
 Unlike magnets, however, the cling only lasts while the blocks are completely joined—the blocks do not attract each other across any visible gap, as magnets would.

 The process of wringing involves four steps: